Jon Berti Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- The Mets' 4.35 team ERA ranks 19th among all MLB pitching staffs.

-- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he tossed four innings, allowing four earned runs while giving up five hits.
+- His most recent appearance was on Thursday, Sept.
+21 against the Philadelphia Phillies, when the left-hander threw four innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.